jsui5/MarbleRun/README.md

 - Properly decoupling geometry from gameobjects.
 - Refactoring

+Out of scope:
+- Materials
+- Multiplayer

 Textures are using texture image units for now, and probably forever.
 Arrays aren't really worth the hassle of having to have all the textures be the same size for the purposes of this project.
 Maybe I'll optimize things a little if I can get around to it, but for now the priority is filling the basic requirements.

 Ease of use was very important when developing this engine.
-A some stuff is less efficient than it could be right now because I want an inexperienced user to make the final game without too much trouble.
+Some stuff is less efficient than it could be right now because I want an inexperienced user to make the final game without too much trouble.